Frequently asked questions about adoption

 Can I adopt if I have a disability?

-This will depend on your disability and other factors such as the age of the child you wish to adopt and your support networks for example.
-As mentioned above, we will ask you to complete a medial which will be reviewed to determine your ability to parent an adopted child throughout their childhood to independence.
+This will depend on your disability and other factors, such as the age of the child you wish to adopt and your support networks, for example.
+As mentioned above, we will ask you to complete a medical, which will be reviewed to determine your ability to parent an adopted child throughout their childhood to independence.

 Can I adopt if I am overweight?

-We understand that this can be a sensitive area to discuss, we will talk openly and honestly to you about your weight and health in the early stages of your enquiry.
+We will talk openly and honestly to you about your weight and health in the early stages of your enquiry.
 It’s important that you are healthy, fit and active so you are able to parent a child with a healthy lifestyle through to adulthood.
-This will be something that will be reviewed on the medical also.
+This will be something that will be reviewed by the medical also.

-In some cases, if you are considerably overweight, we may encourage you to lose weight but our main focus will be on your ability to be physically well and active to parent a child onto adulthood.
+In some cases, if you are considerably overweight, we may encourage you to lose weight, but our main focus will be on your ability to be physically well and active to parent a child into adulthood.

 What offences might prevent me from adopting?